-If you are approved for Social Security Disability benefits, how much will you be paid each month when your benefit check arrives?
+If you are approved for Social Security Disability benefits, how much money do you get on disability?
 Unfortunately, the answer to this question isn't always cut and dry.
 There are, however, ways that you can estimate what you might expect from the Social Security Administration.
 If you are wondering how much money you are eligible to receive through Social Security Disability benefits, the following information can help you understand the ways of determining your monthly disability benefit amount may be.

-As of 2008, the average SSDI payment to individuals who qualify for Social Security Disability benefits was $1,063.00 per month.
-The average SSI benefit was $439 per month.
+Social Security disability benefits amount varies on a case-to-case basis.
 The amount you receive if you are eligible for disability benefits may be higher or lower than these amounts depending on your past earnings, your current earnings and the number of dependents living in your household.

 Since the SSI program is a needs-based program, some Social Security Disability recipients are able to qualify for both SSI and SSDI benefits depending on their household income and the number of dependents living in the household.